Patricsen-git/bicycle-accl-database/README.md

 `falling_ZZZZ_X_YY`

 **X** is either 3 or 6, indicating whether the data is exlusively from the accelerometer or the Gyroscope was also utilized. **Y** is the recording number.
 In some cases, the specific falling direction was also noted.
-If it is, **ZZZZ** indicated, whether the bicycle was falling left or right.
+If it is **ZZZZ** indicates, whether the bicycle was falling left or right.
 Otherwise it is left out.

 ## How was the data collected?
 ### Hardware: